-- It’s hard to run a marathon if we can’t see past the short-term comfort of our warm beds.
+- It’s hard to run a marathon if we can’t see past the short-term discomforts of running when we’re out of shape.

 - Having the resources to live comfortably at 90 probably means giving up some spending at 30.

-But I’m sure I’m preaching to the choir.
+Now, I’m sure I’m preaching to the choir.
 We all know that when it comes to finances—for example—the short term pain of not spending now is often a small price to pay for the often exponentially greater rewards of saving early and often.
-And in fact, being willing to endure the discomfort of present saving is a necessary component of achieving future financial success.

-What I think most of us are less aware of is how this same dynamic applies to our interior life just as much as our exterior life.
+But what many people are less aware of is how this same dynamic applies to our emotional life.

-She came to see me in therapy because her Xanax wasn’t working anymore.
-See, in order to “get through” these occasional presentations and keep up appearances as an effortlessly competent leader, she would take Xanax (an anti-anxiety drug) before she gave a presentation.
+Lauren came to see me in therapy because her Xanax wasn’t working anymore.
+In order to “get through” these occasional presentations and keep up appearances as a competent leader, she would take Xanax (an anti-anxiety drug) before she gave a presentation.
 This would give her almost immediate relief from her anxiety and allow her to give the presentation without being “too anxious.”

-When I told her that coping skills were the last thing she needed, she looked at me with a unsettling mixture of fear and confusion and politely responded with an “Okay, so, what do I need?”
+She looked at me with an unsettling mixture of fear and confusion and politely responded with an “Okay, so, what do I need?”

-In Lauren’s case, she had spent decades teaching her brain that feeling anxiety before a presentation was dangerous, both to her career (she might botch the presentation) and physically (she might feint and get a concussion).
-Every time she started to feel nervous and fearful before speaking in front of a crowd, she eliminated the problem (or ran away from it, depending on how you look at it) by taking a Xanax.
-The problem with this strategy is that while it lead to the short-term benefit of feeling less anxious, it came at the long-term cost of training her brain to view her own anxiety as dangerous.
+In Lauren’s case, she had spent decades teaching her brain that feeling anxiety before a presentation was dangerous… Every time she started to feel nervous and fearful before speaking in front of a crowd, she eliminated the problem (or ran away from it, depending on how you look at it) by taking a Xanax.
+The problem with this strategy is that while it led to the short-term benefit of feeling less anxious, it came at the long-term cost of training her brain to view her own anxiety as dangerous.

-Consequently, the next time she found herself in an anxiety-inducing situation, her brain’s fear center lit up like a Christmas tree and made her feel even more anxious.
-This created a viscious cycle of every increasing anxiety about anxiety.
-(All anxiety disorders, btw, are simply different manifestations of anxiety about anxiety).
+Consequently, the next time she found herself in an anxiety-producing situation, her brain’s fear center lit up like a Christmas tree and made her feel even more anxious.
+This created a vicious cycle of ever-increasing avoidance and anxiety.

-Lauren was forced to come to therapy because she had trained her brain so well that even a drug as powerful as Xanax was becoming powerless to resist it.
+Lauren found herself in therapy because she had trained her brain so well that even a drug as powerful as Xanax was becoming powerless to resist it.
 Since the Xanax wasn’t working anymore, she came to me looking for a “psychological tool” that would serve the same function of making her anxiety go away.

 This was essential since, if we wanted to lessen her anxiety in the long-run, she had to re-train her brain to believe that she wasn’t afraid of anxiety anymore.
 And the only way to do this was for her to be okay with feeling anxiety and not run away from or try and eliminate it.